- Opéra in 5 acts

 In Act III, a troubled city erupts into open strife.
 On the Pré-aux-Clercs, on the banks of the Seine, rough Huguenot soldiers mock the Catholics at prayer; Saint-Bris and Maurevert plot the assassination of Coligny; Raoul challenges Saint-Bris to a duel – which his enemy turns into a trap; and the populace comes to blows, insults hurled between Catholic and Huguenot burghers.

 But the act also contains the heart of the opera: the duet in which the gruff, suspicious Marcel learns that a woman, and a Catholic woman at that, can be good.
-Janin declared that it was worthy of Mozart, in its elegant and rich orchestration, the limpid clarity of its ideas, and the profound feeling of its melodies.
+Janin declared that it was worthy of Mozart in its elegant and rich orchestration, the limpid clarity of its ideas, and the profound feeling of its melodies.
 Act III contains much else to admire.
 Berlioz declared that an ensemble at the start was an astonishing display of counterpoint.
 Meyerbeer weaves together choruses of Huguenot soldiers, Catholic women, and students; each melody is heard separately, then all performed at the same time, without the slightest obscurity in the harmony.
-Nothing like this had yet been attempted in the theatre, Berlioz said; the three orchestras of Don Giovanni’s ball are in no way like it.
+Nothing like this had yet been attempted in the theatre, Berlioz said; the three orchestras of Don Giovanni’s ball were in no way like it.
 There is a delightful gypsy dance; and a solemn, beautiful curfew.
 Nor should we overlook the once-famous Duel Septet, nor the massive ensemble of quarrelling townsfolk.
 (Wagner remembered the effect in Meistersinger.)
 The finale was not heard in its fullest form until Minkowski’s 2011 Brussels production, while Marcel’s monologue and choral was never heard at all until then.
 If this bass arioso were known in Meyerbeer’s lifetime, one would think it had influenced Mussorgsky.

 From there, the massacre is inevitable; events hurtle to their grisly end.
 Act IV takes place in Nevers’s townhouse, where Saint-Bris gives orders to the conspirators: when the bell of Saint-Germain-l’Auxerrois strikes for the second time, the mob will fall on the Protestants assembled for Marguerite’s wedding at the Hôtel de Nesle.
 The God of vengeance demands slaughter, Saint-Bris cries.
 Raoul has heard all this; he tries to leave to warn his fellow Huguenots, but Valentine holds him back.
 She loves him, she declares.
 But the lovers cannot lose themselves in their feelings; the bell breaks in on their reverie.
 Raoul leaps out of the window, hurrying to his doom; Valentine collapses.